 Feet = 6.5

-So, 78 inches is equal to 6.5 feet.
-This means that someone who is 78 inches tall is 6 feet and 6 inches tall.
+So, 78 inches is equal to 6.What this tells us is someone who is 78 inches tall is 6 feet and 6 inches tall.
+5 feet.
 This conversion is vital in many practical situations, from measuring spaces to understanding personal height.

 A Comprehensive Overview of Inches and Feet